 He also wrote The Lost Journalism of Ring Lardner, which contains the best of Lardner’s journalism from his earliest days at the South Bend Times through his years at the Chicago Tribune and his weekly column for the Bell Syndicate, which appeared in 150 newspapers and reached eight million readers.
 In these columns Lardner not only covered the great sporting events of the era—from Jack Dempsey’s fights to the World Series and even an America’s Cup—he also wrote about politics, war, and Prohibition, as well as parodies, poems, and penetrating observations on American life.

 His book, Tim and Tom: An American Comedy in Black and White is currently being adapted for the screen.
 He has written, edited and collaborated on a number of books about sports and entertainment, including Betty Garrett and Other Songs: A Life on Stage and Screen; See How She Runs: Marion Jones and the Making of a Champion; The Immortal Bobby: Bobby Jones and the Golden Age of Golf; and, in collaboration with Chicago White Sox owner Eddie Einhorn, How March Became Madness: How the NCAA Tournament Became the Greatest Sporting Event in America.
 He also edited the acclaimed anthology, A Kind of Grace: A Treasury of Sportswriting by Women, and From Black Sox to Three-Peats: A Century of Chicago's Best Sports Writing from the Pages of the Tribune, Sun-Times and Other Papers.

-To learn more about the book, go to its Amazon page or the publisher's page.
+To learn more about Let's Play Two, go to its Amazon page, Barnes&Noble page, or the publisher's page.

 Contact Ron Rapoport.